clvrmktg/highway-code/content/extras/faq/index.md

   [[faqs.items]]
   question = "How can I give feedback on a page?" answer = """
   At the bottom of each page, you can let us know if it was **helpful**.
-If not, you can also report if there’s a **content issue** (like missing, unclear, or outdated information) or a **technical problem** with the page.
+If not, you can also report if there's a **content issue** (like missing, unclear, or outdated information) or a **technical problem** with the page.
 Every bit of feedback helps us make the site better.
   """

   [[faqs.items]]
   question = "Can I support the site financially?" answer = """
   Yes.
-This project is maintained independently, and every improvement—whether it’s creating graphics, adding explanations, or dedicating developer time—takes resources.
+This project is maintained independently, and every improvement—whether it's creating graphics, adding explanations, or dedicating developer time—takes resources.

   - **Donate** — Individual contributions help cover ongoing costs.
   - **Sponsor** — Businesses can support road safety and visibility by becoming sponsors.